 At the turn of the century, as more and more of our lives were moving into the online realm, we were inundated with requests to create online accounts.
 Maybe you remember services like Friendster and Napster, two of the very first social networking and music streaming sites available.
-These services may no longer be around, but it is very likely that your login credentials for long-gone services like these are floating in the darknet.
+These services may no longer be around, but your login credentials for long-gone services like these are likely floating in the darknet.
 This would not be a problem in and of itself.
 However, at the dawn of the digital era, few of us realized the importance of securing the personal data we shared online.
 So we reused usernames and passwords across services and platforms.
 And this practice, decades old, has now fueled a lucrative form of cyber attack: credential stuffing.

 How exactly does credential stuffing work?

 Hit or miss.
 Credential stuffing is like a game of chance for cybercriminals.
 And it takes advantage of the weakest link in online security: the password.
 These types of attacks rely on the (proven) fact that many users do not create unique usernames and passwords for each new online account.
 As a result, the return on investment is quite high for these cybercriminals since stolen login data for one service often also gives criminals access to multiple other user accounts and even more data.

 Using stolen or purchased login credentials (like those mentioned above), criminals rely on a rotating proxy to test hundreds of thousands of credentials across multiple services.
 Thanks to the ease and speed of automation, they can do this in mere minutes.
 Not only is it just as easy as it sounds, but many big players have also been successful targets.
 Many of us even personally experienced the effects of data leaks that compromised our LinkedIn, Yahoo, and Dropbox accounts.